-• Cell Phones - Cell phones are to be turned OFF during scheduled class periods, unless prior approval has been given from the instructor.
+Cell Phones - Cell phones are to be turned OFF or silenced during scheduled class periods unless prior approval has been given from the instructor.
 This includes text messaging.
 Cell phones are to be used outside the classroom only.
+Students are not allowed to have cell phones on their persons during exams.